Moving Mountains

 Do you want to help someone experiencing psychosis?

 We believe we can move mountains towards a higher level of compassion and care for individuals who live with neurological diseases that are commonly misunderstood.
 Severe mental illnesses or SMIs, such as schizophrenia, schizoaffective disorder, bipolar disorder, etc. carry a widespread negative stigma and misinformation that needs to change.
-Our goal is to reduce stigma, by educating the community and empowering caretakers.
+Our goal is to reduce stigma, by educating the community and empowering caretakers and families.

-SMIs are medical conditions like cancer, diabetes, and other illnesses.
-They are neurological diseases that are caused first and foremost, by inherited DNA and biological differences.
-These differences can have an impact on the human body, including metabolic and immune dysfunction, nutrient deficiencies, mitochondrial issues, increased oxidative stress and inflammation, etc. They are complex, chronic, and progressive illnesses.
+SMIs are complex diseases like cancer, diabetes, and other illnesses.
+We believe they are neurological diseases that are caused first and foremost, by inherited DNA and biological differences.
+Secondarily, they are exacerbated by exposure to toxins, stress, trauma, physical changes in the body, poor nutrition, social isolation, and many other layers of factors.
+These differences can have an impact on the human body, including metabolic and immune dysfunction, nutrient deficiencies, mitochondrial issues, increased oxidative stress and inflammation, etc. They are complex, chronic, and temporal progressive illnesses.
 And they are treatable!

-In 1887, a German psychiatrist named Emil Kraepelin, was the first to describe the symptoms of what we now call schizophrenia.
+Over 130 years ago, a German psychiatrist, was the first to describe the symptoms of what we now call schizophrenia.
 He used the term "dementia praecox", which translates to "early dementia".
-His first thoughts on this illness were that it was a progressive and irreversible brain disease that primarily affected young adults.
+His first thoughts were that it was a progressive and irreversible brain disease that primarily affected young adults.

-Brighter days are ahead, and we need a global community of “friends” to help spread the word, advocate for change, make a positive impact in their roles, and take action today—without waiting.
+Brighter days are ahead, and we need a community of “friends” willing to help spread the word, advocate for change, and make a positive impact in their roles.

-Thank you for your commitment to learning and for helping to make a difference!
+Thank you for your commitment to learn and help make a difference!

 Let's Move Mountains